-While I use a variety of tools for data manipulation and statistical analysis, most of my work is done with R + RStudio.
-If you’re here looking for R tips & tutorials, check out my blog or my GitHub repos.
+While I use a variety of tools for data manipulation and statistical analysis, the bulk of my work is done using the R language for statistical computing + RStudio.
+You can find my R tips & tutorials on my blog or my GitHub page.

 My recent papers and publications are available here.

 - Evolution of the political web: A collaboration of the Lazer Lab with the Internet Archive and Matt Weber at Rutgers University.
-I get to play with large-scale historical web data, extract hyperlink networks, and track their dynamics over time.
-Our team is currently working with crawls of the government (.gov) domain, which will soon be made publicly available.
+My work involved analysis of large-scale historical web data, extract hyperlink networks, and track their dynamics over time.
+Our team is currently working with crawls of the government (.gov) domain, which have been made publicly available.